harness/developer-hub/docs/platform/delegates/install-delegates/delegate-upgrades-and-expiration.md

 ## Delegate expiration policy

-Delegates expire six months (24 weeks) after installation.
-Delegate expiration does not mean the delegate stops working.
-You may experience issues because the backend has moved too far ahead, and the delegate is no longer forward compatible.
+Delegates expire six months (24 weeks) from the installation date.
+However, the expiration of delegates does not mean that they stop working altogether.
+Delegates are backward compatible.
+However, there is a possibility of facing issues if the backend has moved too far ahead, and the delegate is no longer forward compatible.

-:::info note
+:::info important
 If you do not have automatic upgrade enabled, Harness recommends upgrading the delegate at least once per quarter.
 You must update the delegate every six months.
 :::